Most drivers have at some point had to deal with a motoring offence, whether it is a speeding fine or a more serious incident.

 It can be alarming to be accused of a motoring offence, especially if you don’t believe you have done anything wrong.
 The implications of even relatively minor offences can be significant if you are at risk of losing your licence, and the paperwork alone can be daunting.

-Our team of defence lawyers have many years’ experience in dealing with all types of motoring offences.
+Our team of defence solicitors have many years’ experience in dealing with all types of motoring offences.
 We can help you whatever your situation; no case is too small or too serious.

 If you have accumulated 12 points or more on your licence and are worried about being banned from driving, come and talk to us.
 We might be able to help you avoid disqualification.